ay-lab/dcHiC/README.md

 Differential calling uses a large amalgmation of p-values across chromosomes to increase power.
 If more than 1/5 of chromosomes (specified in -chrFile) have some type of removal, either from SV filtering or manual removal, differential calling will instead be done on a chromosome-by-chromosome level.
 If there are only _some_ removals (in up to 1/5 of chromosomes), differential calling will be done chromosome-wise for those affected and together for the rest.

 The sample replicate parameter files for human datasets were created using Tier 1 ENCODE GM12878 and HMEC datasets for human samples (with no SV's detected via SVscore).
-The mice replicate parameter files were created using high-quality neural differentiation data (the same as that in our <a href = "https://github.com/ay-lab/dcHiC/wiki/Mice-Neural-Differentiation-Tutorial">tutorial</a>) with no SV's.
+The mice replicate parameter files were created using gold standard mice neural differentiation data (the same as that in our <a href = "https://github.com/ay-lab/dcHiC/wiki/Mice-Neural-Differentiation-Tutorial">tutorial</a>) with no SV's.

 ## Visualization Input